godotengine/godot-docs/classes/class_viewport.rst

 :ref:`Scaling3DMode<enum_Viewport_Scaling3DMode>` **SCALING_3D_MODE_FSR2** = ``2``

 Use AMD FidelityFX Super Resolution 2.2 upscaling for the viewport's 3D buffer.
 The amount of scaling can be set using :ref:`scaling_3d_scale<class_Viewport_property_scaling_3d_scale>`.
-Values less than ``1.0`` will be result in the viewport being upscaled using FSR2.
+Values less than ``1.0`` will result in the viewport being upscaled using FSR2.
 Values greater than ``1.0`` are not supported and bilinear downsampling will be used instead.
 A value of ``1.0`` will use FSR2 at native resolution as a TAA solution.

 .. _class_Viewport_constant_SCALING_3D_MODE_METALFX_SPATIAL: